A confined random walk locally looks like tilted random interlacements: Abstract

 \subsubsection{Tilting of random interlacements}

 The tilted random interlacements were first introduced in \cite{teixeira2009interlacement} as a generalization of random interlacement on transient weighted graphs.
 Later, \cite{liLowerBoundDisconnection2014} defined the tilting of continuous-time random interlacements as a way to locally modify the trajectories of the RI.
 It was used in particular to get large deviation principles for disconnection events, by locally densifying the RI.
+We refer to subsequent works of Sznitmann \cite{sznitmanDisconnectionRandomWalks2017,sznitmanMacroscopicHolesSupercritical2019a,sznitmanBulkDeviationsLocal2023} for the use of tilted interlacements to study large deviation events for interlacements such as disconnection, covering of sets or excess-type events, with some applications to simple random walk.

-We choose to present here a reformulation of the first approach by \cite{teixeira2009interlacement}, with a touch of local tilting of interlacement present in \cite{liLowerBoundDisconnection2014}.
+We choose to present here a reformulation of the first approach of tilted interlacements by \cite{teixeira2009interlacement}, with a touch of local tilting of interlacement present in \cite{liLowerBoundDisconnection2014}.

 Consider a positive function $h : \ZZ^d \longrightarrow \RR_+^*$ which satisfies $h = 1$ outside a finite set.
 Informally, the $h$-tilted random interlacements of level $u > 0$, denoted by $\mathscr{I}_h(u)$, is a Poisson cloud of $h$-tilted random walk trajectories, \textit{i.e.}\ random walks on $\mathbb{Z}^d$ equipped with conductances $c(x,y) = h(x)h(y)$.